 WhiteTail Disposal - Borough Contractor For Weekly Single Stream Collection

 Why Recycle?First, it’s the LAW.
 Section 138-11 of the Borough Code regulates recycling in the Borough.
-The Borough is home to 1,385 residents based on the 2010 Census data.
+The Borough is home to 1,296 residents based on the 2020 Census data.
 Because the Borough’s population does not exceed 5,000, the Borough is not mandated under Pennsylvania’s Act 101 to provide a curbside recycling program for its residents.
 Although not a mandated community, the Borough has voluntarily implemented a comprehensive collection and recycling program that includes refuse collection and residential recycling.
 The program continues to expand as contracts renew and new opportunities for services are identified.
-The current contract expires in 2012018 when th Borough will be able to choose to rebid with new guidelines or extend the current contract for an additional year.
+The current contract expires at the end of 2023 when the Borough will be able to rebid with new guidelines.

 There are also several appealing reasons.
 Why send something to a landfill if it can be reused?
 Recycling saves money and resources.
 Reducing trash lowers disposal costs.
 There are also companies that buy recyclable material which helps offset the cost of compliance.
 The State of Pennsylvania has established a recycling goal of 35%.
 By continuing to recycle you are helping to protect the environment…thank you!